BlockchainCommons/developer-web-site/_pages/envelope-usecases-software.md

 Because Casey (and/or Blockchain Everyday) has established a root of trust with the initial release of Gordian Envelope, future releases can now be published without the need to reestablish the signers.
 This is done by including links to previous releases in each envelope.
 As long as users stored previous envelopes and recorded their validation, they will know that they can trust the new envelope because its still being signed with the private keys linked to the pubkeys from that initial release.

-The Gordian Envelope for a new release looks much like that for a previous release, with the addition of a `previousRelease` link and the removal of the `signerInfo` (which appeared when the signers debuted in Gordian Envelope 1.0.0) and can be rediscovered by chaining `previousRelease` links.
+The envelope for a new release looks much like that for a previous release, with the addition of a `previousRelease` link and the removal of the `signerInfo` (which appeared when the signers debuted in Gordian Envelope 1.0.0) and can be rediscovered by chaining `previousRelease` links.
 ```
 "Gordian Envelope 1.0.1" [
     "fileInfo": "gordian-envelope-1.0.1.dm" [